B.C. is building more homes, faster

 - Offering direct project support for applicants

-- Improving housing project approval processes and policies
+- Improving housing project permit processes and policies

 - Creating digital tools to improve project efficiency